vasimsunarctech/team_3/README.md

-Step 14: To push on a branch git push origin branch_name Step 15: First checkout to parent branch and then apply step 16: To merge data between branches 	git merge branchname
+Step 14: To push on a branch git push origin branch_name Step 15: First checkout to parent branch and then apply step 16: To merge data between branches 	git merge branchname Step 17: to delete any branch 	git branch -d branchname Step 18: to show recent commit: 	git show --name-only Step 19: Create a tag in git	git tag -a v1.2 -m "Message" FIRSTSEVENDIGITSOFCOMMITID
+step20: TO show the tags 	git tag
+Step21: To push tag 	git push origin v1.2